v-pbartley/openhack-mc4h/Challenge-01/Readme.md

 + Understand the Azure API for FHIR - FHIR-Proxy relationship

 ### Azure API for FHIR and FHIR-Proxy Relationship
 The FHIR-Proxy acts as a Pre- and Post- Processor for Azure API for FHIR.
-FHIR-Proxy has its own Client Credential Auth Flow and adds a means of Role Based Consent to Azure API for FHIR.
+FHIR-Proxy has its own Client Credential Auth Flow and adds a means of Role-Based Consent to Azure API for FHIR.

 Component View of Azure API for FHIR and FHIR-Proxy.  _Larger image available [here](./media/component-view.png)_